jandelgado/lede-dockerbuilder/README.md

 ## What

-Easily and quickly build OpenWRT custom images using a self-contained docker container and the [OpenWrt](https://wiki.openwrt.org/doc/howto/obtain.firmware.generate) image builder.
+Easily and quickly build OpenWrt custom images using a self-contained docker container and the [OpenWrt](https://wiki.openwrt.org/doc/howto/obtain.firmware.generate) image builder.
 On the builder host, Docker is the only requirement.
-Supports latest OpenWRT release (18.06.x).
+Supports latest OpenWrt release (18.06.x).

 ### Note

-The OpenWRT-dockerbuilder uses pre-compiled packages to build the final image.
+The OpenWrt-dockerbuilder uses pre-compiled packages to build the final image.
-Look [here](https://github.com/jandelgado/lede-dockercompiler) if you are looking for a docker images to compile OpenWRT completely from source.
+Look [here](https://github.com/jandelgado/lede-dockercompiler) if you are looking for a docker images to compile OpenWrt completely from source.

 ## Why